syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/how-to/apply-conditional-formatting-for-specific-row-or-column.md

 ---
 layout: post
 title: Apply Conditional Formatting For Specific Row Or Column in ##Platform_Name## Pivot Table Component
-description: Learn here all about Apply Conditional Formatting For Specific Row Or Column in Syncfusion ##Platform_Name## Pivot Table component and more.
+description: Learn here all about Apply Conditional Formatting For Specific Row Or Column in Syncfusion ##Platform_Name## Pivot Table component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Apply Conditional Formatting For Specific Row Or Column
 publishingplatform: ##Platform_Name##